Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 Platforms: Windows, Nintendo Switch, Mac, iOS, Android

-To get started, we have a satirical game that mocks beloved video games like Pac-Man, The Legend of Zelda, and Day of the Tentacle.
+To get started, we have a humorous game that mocks cherished video games like Pac-Man, The Legend of Zelda, and Day of the Tentacle.

-There Is No Game plays like a WarioWare title complete with random mini-games, interactable environments, and clever riddles that require thinking outside the box.
+There Is No Game plays like a WarioWare title complete with random mini-games, interactive environments, and ingenious riddles that require thinking outside the box.

 There are also plentiful Easter eggs, nods to some of our favorite games, and a hint system for when you get stuck.

-If our word’s not enough, you can check out the game’s Steam page for yourself to get a sense of its comical tone and visual style.
+If our word’s not enough, you can check out the game’s Steam page for yourself to get a sense of its humorous tone and artistic style.

 Goat Simulator 3